Visual release hallucinations: Signs and symptoms

 People with significant vision loss may have vivid recurrent visual hallucinations (fictive visual percepts).
-One characteristic of these hallucinations is that they usually are "lilliputian" (hallucinations in which the characters or objects are smaller than normal).
-Depending on the content, visual hallucinations can be classified as either simple or complex.
-Simple visual hallucinations are commonly characterized by shapes, photopsias, and grid-like patterns.
-Complex visual hallucinations consist of highly detailed representations of people and objects.
+These can vary greatly in apparent size, sometimes "lilliputian" (smaller than normal) and, in other cases, enlarged or expansive, as when familiar environments appear to warp in scale.
+Depending on the content, hallucinations are classified as either simple or complex.
+Simple hallucinations often involve shapes, photopsias, and grid-like patterns.
+Complex hallucinations may depict silent, non-interactive figures, whether multitudes of people, animals, or surreal objects, that appear life-like, as well as highly detailed landscapes or objects.
 The most common hallucination is of faces or cartoons.

-Sufferers understand that the hallucinations are not real, and the hallucinations are only visual, that is, they do not occur in any other senses (such as hearing, smell or taste).
-Visual hallucinations generally appear when the eyes are open, fading once the visual gaze shifts.
-It is widely claimed that sensory deprivation is instrumental in the progression of CBS.
-During episodes of inactivity, hallucinations are more likely to occur.
-The majority of those suffering from CBS describe the duration of hallucinations to continue for up to a few minutes, multiple times a day or week.
+Those affected understand that the hallucinations are not real, although in some cases, particularly when cognitive decline progresses, they may begin to perceive them as genuine.
+Hallucinations are purely visual, usually appearing when the eyes are open and fading once the visual gaze shifts.
+They are more likely to occur during periods of inactivity, and sensory deprivation is widely considered a contributing factor.
+Episodes typically last a few minutes and may recur several times a day or week.

-Even though people of all ages may be afflicted by Charles Bonnet syndrome, those within the age range of 70 to 80 are primarily affected.
+Even though people of all ages may be affected by Charles Bonnet syndrome, those within the age range of 70 to 80 are primarily affected.
 Among older adults (> 65 years) with significant vision loss, the prevalence of Charles Bonnet syndrome has been reported to be between 10% and 40%; a 2008 Australian study found the prevalence to be 17.5%.
 Two Asian studies, however, report a much lower prevalence.
 The high incidence of underreporting this disorder is the greatest hindrance to determining the exact prevalence.
-Underreporting is thought to be a result of sufferers being afraid to discuss the symptoms out of fear that they will be labeled of unsound mind.
+Underreporting is thought to be a result of those with the condition being afraid to discuss the symptoms out of fear that they will be labeled of unsound mind.